 Traditional satellites are reliable, have rapid communication, observation, and positioning tools, which become particularly vital to relief and mitigation operations when ground-based infrastructure is damaged.
 In this sense, these satellites have a specific architecture as monolithic missions with very high technological impact and high reliability.

 The New Space concept has other characteristics.
-These are satellites whose production is done in series, with simplification of testing and revision processes, using COTS (commercial off the shelf) components based on pre-established criteria that are generated through of a component spatialisation programme.
-More and more New Space constellations are aiming to offer very regular revisits (daily, or even higher) at any point on the earth, with metric or even sub-metric spatial resolution but average image quality.
+These are satellites whose production is done in series, with simplification of testing and revision processes, using COTS (commercial off the shelf) components based on pre-established criteria that are generated through a component spatialisation programme.
+More and more New Space constellations are aiming to offer very regular revisits (daily, or even more frequent) at any point on the earth, with metric or even sub-metric spatial resolution but average image quality.
 For the crucial "emergency response" phase, these New Space systems are of major interest, despite their intrinsically limited quality.
 For the other phases of the Risk Cycle (prevention, preparedness, recovery), New Space mission characteristics are often not really aligned with the quality requirements that disaster events demand for their monitoring, or that hazard comprehension demands for their scientific and technical knowledge.
 In addition to this, today there are many companies dedicated to the downstream, and in particular to the sale of ready-to-use products that they develop from satellite information.
 In some cases, to have a quick overview of the disaster, or to estimate the impact, such derived information coming from the New Space companies may be very useful, of course depending on the disaster type.
 The downside is that, in general, the value-added products are not accessible to all economies, and emergency response teams often require not only value-added products, but satellite images too in order to feed their geographic information systems.
 Data access including, of course, data licensing may therefore be a very crucial point for effective and efficient use.

 Much remains to be done to cooperate with New Space companies to ensure New Space satellite data accessibility and quality, perhaps for example by applying methods of cross-calibration with traditional satellites that acquire data with good quality control and quality assessment.
 On top of this, companies need to be convinced that, when an emergency occurs, the need surpasses immediate economic benefit and certain programmes are needed to facilitate free and open access to data in order to be able to assist the affected region.
 Very few private space technology companies plan to launch dedicated disaster constellations in the coming years, using their own funds.
 The most common situation is the one illustrated by WildFireSat.
 The Canadian government has committed financially to developing a 5-year mission dedicated to monitoring wildland fires in collaboration with private space technology companies - WildFireSat.
 Three consortiums are currently on the shortlist for bidding and being awarded the contract to build this mission, and some of them could be considered 'new space' entities.
 Corrected and geolocated WildFireSat data and derived end-user products will be made freely and publicly available over Canada, in line with Canadian government open data policies.
 For the moment there are no firm commitments or agreements in place regarding the provision of WildFireSat data outside Canada, though this is an active area of discussion.
 However, talking about constellations that would be fully conceived and launched by emergent private space technology, it is difficult to predict the quality of the New Space data and how well it will be accepted by disaster managers.